-- Graham had asked a self-employed contractor, who repairs and services farming machinery, to assist him on the farm. - Graham had asked the contractor to operate the combine harvester and had provided some limited guidance on how to do operate it safely.

-- Graham did not check the experience of the contractor, as he assumed that the contractor had sufficient experience to undertake this work. - The contractor's hand became trapped in the combine harvester and he sustained significant injury. - Subsequently, the Health and Safety Executive (HSE) attended the scene of the accident and issued a prohibition notice on Graham for use of the combine harvester. - The incident occurred eight months prior to the claim being made.
-The policyholder did not notify you at the time as he did not think he was at fault.
+- GH Farm had instructed a self-employed contractor, who repairs and services farming machinery, to assist on the farm. - GH Farm had asked the contractor to operate the combine harvester and had provided some limited guidance on how to do operate it safely. - GH Farm did not check the experience of the contractor, as it assumed that the contractor had sufficient experience to undertake this work. - The contractor's hand became trapped in the combine harvester and the contractorsustained significant injury. - Subsequently, the Health and Safety Executive (HSE) attended the scene of the accident and issued a prohibition notice on GH Farm for use of the combine harvester. - The incident occurred eight months prior to the claim being made.
+GH Farm did not notify you at the time as it did not think it was at fault.

-The Letter of claim contains allegations that Graham failed to provide sufficient training and failed to provide appropriate guarding on the machinery to prevent the accident.
+The Letter of claim contains allegations that GH Farm failed to provide sufficient training and failed to provide appropriate guarding on the machinery to prevent the accident.

-- (a) Explain with justification whether the contractor has a valid claim underGraham's employers' liability policy.(8) - (b) Discuss Graham's potential liability for the injury claim made by the contractor.
-Refer to one relevant statute in support of your answer. - (c) Identify, with justification, two further actions the HSE could take in addition to issuing the prohibition notice.
+- (a) Explain with justification whether the contractor has a valid claim under GH Farm's employers' liability policy.
+(8) - (b) Discuss GH Farm's potential liability for the injury claim made by the contractor.

+Refer to one relevant statute in support of your answer.

+(8) - (c) Identify, with justification, two further actions the HSE could take in addition to issuing the prohibition notice.
 (4)

 (a) In law, there is a four-point test to confirm whether a person will be deemed an employee.
-This includes who has power of election, whether they are remunerated, who has control and who has power of suspension (CII study text, M96 Liability insurances, 2022).
+This includes who has power of election, whether they are remunerated, who has control and who has power of suspension (CII study text, M96 Liability insurances, 2025).
 The most significant of these is whether the 'employer' had exercised control over the activities of the 'employee'.
 In this case, we shall need to consider whether the farmer exercised control over the contractor.
 It seems in this case that he did have control as he showed the contractor what to do and likely requested him to use the combine harvester to do the harvesting.
 The contractor is likely to be deemed an employee by law.

 In order to determine whether he would be considered an employee under the policy, we would need to refer to the policy wording.
 The policy wording defining employee is usually very broad and much wider than the legal definition of employee.
 Policies generally cover full time paid workers, agency workers, volunteers, trainees, labour only sub-contractors etc. Polices can vary but they will all contain a list of what they define as 'employee'.
-The policy will also usually cover 'self-employed persons performing work under a similar degree of control and direction by the insured as a person under a contract of service' (CII study text, M96 Liability insurances, 2022).
+The policy will also usually cover 'self-employed persons performing work under a similar degree of control and direction by the insured as a person under a contract of service' (CII study text, M96 Liability insurances, 2025).
 If the farmers' policy has similar wording, therefore, I consider that the contractor will have a valid claim under the employer's liability policy for the farmer.